 Currently, TTIP is still under negotiation.
-Due to public pressure there is now enhanced transparency of the negotiations: the EU Commission has committed to publishing some of the draft texts it proposes to the US.1 Nonetheless, a comprehensive assessment of the likely impact of TTIP on global land-use is impossible to conduct at this stage.
+Due to public pressure there is now enhanced transparency of the negotiations: the EU Commission has committed to publishing some of the draft texts it proposes to the US.
+Nonetheless, a comprehensive assessment of the likely impact of TTIP on global land-use is impossible to conduct in advance.
 While it seems politically likely that TTIP will be agreed upon in some form, it is open how exactly it will look like and how far-reaching rules it will contain.
 Even if the final text of the agreement was already known, the impacts would be difficult to predict with precision.
 How international trade and investment agreements get implemented also depends on the extent to which the parties involved use flexibilities usually inherent to such agreements and to what extent the agreements are used strategically in later political controversies, e.g. by business actors (through litigation or as part of political lobbying).

 In the present context it should be noted that TTIP is no multilateral, let alone global agreement.
 Therefore, any direct impact of TTIP on land use would materialise primarily within the EU and the US.
-However, indirectly, the impact may be more far-reaching.
+However, indirectly, the impact is likely to be more far-reaching.
 First, indirect impacts could take effect if TTIP is actually used by the EU or US as a blueprint for negotiations with other countries.
 Second, indirect impacts could result from a change in global trade flows a result of TTIP.
-There are different estimates on how TTIP will affect trade of the EU and the US with third countries.
+There are different estimates on how TTIP would affect trade of the EU and the US with third countries.
 Third, indirect impacts may result from regulatory changes within the EU and US as a consequence of TTIP that also apply in relation to third countries.
-For example, if the EU changed its current regime for the importation of genetically modified organisms into the EU's internal market in the wake of TTIP, it is questionable whether such modification would only be limited to products from the US, or be more general in nature.
+For example, if the EU changed its current regime for the importation of genetically modified organisms into the EU's internal market in the wake of TTIP, such modification is unlikely to be limited to products from the US, but would be presumably more general in nature.
+Fouth, market actors from third countries might voluntarily adapt their products to common EU and US standards, given the size of these markets.
 Some spill-over of TTIP's impacts to third countries is thus likely.